THE THEORY OF NUTRITIONAL BALANCING - PART I

 This is confusing, but helps us understand cancer, for example, in a one-year-old baby while an older person might be cancer-free.
 Cancer is the most reliable illness associated with lowered vitality, though this is not always its cause.

-Hair analysis measures the oxidation type, oxidation rate, stage
+analysis measures the oxidation type, oxidation rate, stage of stress, vitality

 Dr. Eck spent many years testing various mineral levels, ratios and patterns in order to arrive at the test parameters that he felt correlated well with the oxidation types and stages of stress.
 These are described below and discussed in more detail in other articles on this website.